Helium6CRES/rocks_analysis_pipeline/README.md

 	* For Winston and I this worked: `pip3 install --upgrade pip`
 * `pip3 install -r rocks_analysis_pipeline/requirements.txt --user`
 * **NEW STEP**:
-	* `singularity shell --bind /data/eliza4/he6_cres/ /data/eliza4/he6_cres/containers/he6cres-katydid-base.sif /bin/bash -c $'source /data/eliza4/he6_cres/.bashrc`
+	* `singularity shell --bind /data/eliza4/he6_cres/ /data/eliza4/he6_cres/containers/he6cres-katydid-base.sif`
 	* `pip3 install -r rocks_analysis_pipeline/requirements.txt --user`
 	* This is because `run_katydid.py` gets called from within the singularity image.
 There aren't modules (it can't load module python 3.7.3 for example) on the image and so the default python version is used as this was what was installed on the image.
 Each user must have these packages (in python version 3.8) available for the image.
 * Notes: